 We were also happy to include a set of powerful and evocative socio-political pieces by local sculptor (and Burner) Hugo Farmer, with an aim to question the bubble of mainstream media.

-Lastly, there’s Andrea Greenlees’ effervescent Trasparenza, originally exhibited at Burning Man 2016, which celebrates emerging from darkness into light.
+There’s Andrea Greenlees’ effervescent Trasparenza, originally exhibited at Burning Man 2016, which celebrates emerging from darkness into light.
 This transparent installation is a playful and light-hearted foray into fifteenth century Florence, a whimsical tribute to the genius of Leonardo and the glories of the Italian Renaissance.